Mum holding her baby while doing the laundry

 To prevent dye transfer, always wash baby clothes by color — whites with whites, and colours together.

-Conclusion: Gentle Washing = Happy Baby
+Conclusion: Gentle Baby Laundry Made Simple

-FAQs: Washing Baby Clothes
+FAQs About Washing Baby Clothes

-What’s the best detergent for baby clothes?
+What is the best detergent for baby clothes?

 Can I use regular detergent for baby clothes?